Alphasud/Alchemist_Game/README.md

  At first the project was a "make your own adventure" game played in console.
  With the help of a the community I was able to rewrite the game using the swing  framework.
+Major change on 27 fev 2020 : re modeled the code to make multi-class.